cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 ... and other tasks and procedures.

 The documentation contains an adequate introduction and overview, but these are buried in the doc and difficult to find.
-The adoption path needs more focus.
-For example, "What's next?" at the end of the Quickstart instructions provides too many unrelated choices.
+The adoption path needs more focus and to be split out by user role.
+For example, "Getting started" should be different for a developer setting up toy server vs. an admin setting up a production server.

-The **"happy path"** for etcd is not a simple procedure, but I believe that there is sufficient documentation of the most common use cases (configure and run an HA server cluster; set and get key-value pairs via an API from an application) to argue that it is documented.
+The **"happy path"** for etcd is not a simple procedure and, again, varies by user role.
+However, I believe that there is sufficient documentation of the most common use cases (configure and run an HA server cluster; set and get key-value pairs via an API from an application) to argue that it is documented.
 Exception: The Kubernetes and Linux installation instructions noted above.

 Task and tutorial content are **clearly named according to user goals**.
-However, using "-ing" verb forms instead of "How to ..." would make headings easier to navigate.
+Using "-ing" verb forms instead of "How to ..." would make headings easier to navigate.

-Tutorials have animated graphics of command line activity.
+Tutorials contain large animated graphics of command line activity.
+Theser are distracting and degrade the usability of the instructions.

 **Escalation paths** are clearly described in [Reporting bugs](https://etcd.io/docs/v3.5/reporting_bugs/) and [Triage][etcdio-triage].

 The product provides a [**reference for the API**](https://etcd.io/docs/v3.5/learning/api/).
 The documentation also references many language-specific libraries used to integrate with etcd.

-Documentation content is **up to date and is versioned**.
+Documentation content **is versioned**.
 The current documentation set is for the stable 3.5 release of etcd.
 The site also contains a draft version of documentation for the 3.6 release labeled "v3.6-DRAFT".
 The site lists several versions of the documentation for down-level releases.
 These could be archived.

 There are references to previous releases in the documentation.
 Most of these should probably be removed.